nextcloud/documentation/admin_manual/configuration/configuring_documents.rst

 .. image:: ../images/documents_app_enable.png

-See 'Collaborative Document Editing" in the User manual to learn how to create and share documents in the Documents application.
+See "Collaborative Document Editing" in the User manual to learn how to create and share documents in the Documents application.